2008 Jammu and Kashmir Legislative Assembly election: Elected members

+Results by constituency

 Government formation

 Former National Conference Chief Minister, Farooq Abdullah, said he did not want to return as it "required the energy of a younger man", and nominated his son, Omar Abdullah, and the head of the Jammu & Kashmir National Conference instead.

 Congress debated forming a coalition with either Conference or the PDP.
 It was reported that the PDP had offered to support a Congress candidate for Chief Minister if they joined with them.
 However, Prime Minister Manmohan Singh and Congress chairperson Sonia Gandhi were reported to favor the largest party to "honor the mandate" of the election.

 On 30 December Congress and the National Conference agreed to form a coalition government, with Omar Abdullah as Chief Minister.